Priority On Cell Networks

 Jump to Network-Specific Policies:When Priority Matters

-Deprioritization & Premium Data
+Premium Data & Deprioritization

-Cell carriers may use the phrase "premium data" to indicate data that's given unusually high priority.
+Cell carriers may use the phrase "premium data" to indicate data that's given high priority.
 A subscriber might be described as "deprioritized" if they're demoted to a priority level behind the typical subscriber.

 QCI Values